Beatrice d'Este: Physical aspect

 The portraits that remain of her and the descriptions of those who knew her give us the image of a curvaceous young woman, pleasant, with a small nose and slightly turned upwards, full cheeks typical of the Aragonese, short and round chin, dark eyes and long brown hair down to the waist that she always kept wrapped in a coazzone, with a few strands left to fall on the cheeks, a costume that she had already assumed during her childhood in Naples by the will of her ancestor Ferrante, who made her approach and dress in the Castilian manner.

-Francesco Muralto presents she as "at a young age, beautiful and of raven colors".
-We know that she was of short stature and therefore used to wear tiles to reduce the difference in height with her husband, over one meter and eighty meters tall.
-In the International Footwear Museum of Vigevano there is also a pianella dating back to the late fifteenth century attributed to the Duchess which, considering the size, must have had 34–35 feet.
+Francesco Muralto presents her as "at a young age, beautiful and of raven colours".
+We know that she was of short stature and therefore used to wear heels to reduce the difference in height with her husband, who was around 190 cm tall.
+In the International Footwear Museum of Vigevano, there is a shoe dating back to the late fifteenth century attributed to the Duchess which, based on its size, puts her height between 150 and 160 cm.